Getting Started

 Stop the project

-MacOS / Linux
+MacOS / Linux (Ubuntu/Debian) / Windows Powershell

-docker-compose -f docker-compose-development.yaml -f docker-compose-common.yml down
+docker compose -f docker-compose-development.yaml -f docker-compose-common.yml down